OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowText.md

             <td><b>RowText</b></td>
             <td><ul>
                   <li>it is used to insert text, one ore more paragraphs in markdown languge</li>
-                  <li>If multiple text lines are needed, then insert `|` symbol and then write Markdown content across multiple lines.</li>
+                  <li>if multiple text lines are needed, then insert `|` symbol and then write Markdown content across multiple lines.</li>
                 </ul>
             </td>
       </tr>